Ottawa puts term limits on Canada Research Chairs Program in diversity bid

 The research chairs program is one of the government's most prestigious tools for attracting and retaining top academic talent in Canada.
 The program is divided into two levels: Tier 2 chairs, who receive $100,000 each year of their five-year terms, which can be renewed once; and Tier 1 chairs, who receive $200,000 annually for seven-year terms, which can be renewed indefinitely.

-On Thursday, the Liberal government announced that Tier 1 chairs will now be limited to two terms as a way to get new academics into the program.
+On Thursday, the Liberal government will announce that Tier 1 chairs will be limited to two terms as a way to get new academics into the program.

 Read also: Ottawa's rules won't close the diversity gap in research chairs